arnonym/ha-plugins-next/README.md

             topic: hasip/execute
     ```

-If you need to run the service on another architecture than amd64, you need to change the BUILD_FROM variable in the docker-compose file.
+If you need to run the service on another architecture different from amd64, you need to change the BUILD_FROM variable in the docker-compose file.
 Available architectures are:
 - homeassistant/aarch64-base-python
 - homeassistant/armhf-base-python
 - homeassistant/armv7-base-python